scaling-group/scaling-group.github.io/_pages/research.md

 ---

-Subsequently, this framework was extended to [inference of particle dynamics from paired/unpaired observations of particles](https://epubs.siam.org/doi/abs/10.1137/21M1413018), encompassing non-local particle interactions and high-dimensional stochastic particle dynamics.
+Subsequently, we extended this framework to [inference of particle dynamics from paired/unpaired observations of particles](https://epubs.siam.org/doi/abs/10.1137/21M1413018), encompassing non-local particle interactions and high-dimensional stochastic particle dynamics.

 These works were cited by other great works in [high-dimensional mean-field problems](https://www.pnas.org/doi/10.1073/pnas.1922204117), [single-cell transcriptomics](https://www.nature.com/articles/s42256-023-00763-w), and [flow matching for generative modeling](https://arxiv.org/pdf/2210.02747).